awang-16/MICB_475/README.md

    1.1. bin data based on fiber and cholesterol levels (H/L)

-   *Figure outputs: All a-diversity metrics (Shannons, Faith's PD) in boxplots by non/smoke and diet categories*
+   *Figure outputs: All alpha-diversity metrics (Shannons, Faith's PD) in boxplots by non/smoking and fiber/LDL categories.
+All beta-diversity metrics (unweighted, weighted unifrac, Bray-Curtis) in PCA plots with PERMANOVA analysis*

 2. Analyse changes in metabolic function between smokers and non-smokers, using picrust.